yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 in order to avoid unnecessary delays when delivering assets on the web.
 These conditions may require changes in the way browsers load web content.
 However, they cannot rely solely on that.
-In order for some of these conditions to be met, web content must also be adjusted.
+For some of these conditions to be met, web content must also be adjusted.

-At the same time, due to limitations in size, we won’t be able to cover all the above conditions.
-Specifically, the chapter will focus on the ins and outs of resource loading and will leave CPU utilization, main-thread blocking avoidance and performance measurement aside.
+At the same time, due to limitations in size, this chapter won’t be able to cover all the conditions above.
+Specifically, we'll focus on the ins and outs of resource loading and leave aside CPU use, main-thread blocking avoidance and performance measurement.

-But before we dive into the details of the difference resource loading phases and how they can be improved, let’s take a short detour to examine the browser’s resource loading process.
+But before we dive into the details of the different resource loading phases and how they can be improved, let’s take a short detour to examine the browser’s resource loading processes.

 ## How browsers load resources
 A typical web page is built from multiple resource types and often many resources that make sure the user's visual experience is a pleasant one.

-The HTML resource is there to give the browser the structure of the document, CSS is there to style the document and JavaScript gives it functionality and interactivity.
-Beyond those, fonts make sure the reading experience is optimal, and image, video and audio resources provide the user with visuals as well an audio often required to get the full context of the page.
+The HTML resource gives the browser the structure of the document, CSS styles the document and JavaScript provides functionality and interactivity.
+Beyond those, fonts make sure the reading experience is optimal, and image, video and audio resources provide visuals as well as the audio often required to convey the full context of the page.

-But all these resources are not declared in a single place when the browser initially fetches the HTML, when the user clicks on a link or types something into their URL bar.
-All the browser has to go on at that point in the HTML itself, and only once it fetched it does it know of some of those other resources required for the full site's experience.
+But all these resources are not declared in a single place when the browser initially fetches the HTML, when the user clicks on a link or types something into their address bar.
+All the browser has to go on at that point is the HTML itself, and only once fetched does it know of some of the other resources required for the full site experience.

-So what does happen when the browser navigates to a new page?
+So what happens when the browser navigates to a new page?

-First, the browser starts the connection establishment process we discussed earlier, with DNS, TCP and TLS (which often costs us around 4 RTTs).
+First, the browser starts the connection establishment process we discussed earlier, with DNS, TCP and TLS (which often costs us around 4 round-trip time).
 Then, it sends out a GET request for the HTML itself, and receives an initial buffer of the response from the server.
 The size of that response depends both on the HTML size and the initial congestion window of the server.
 A typical value for that is window is